Killinskillz69/Nineteen69-paystring.crypto.com-/Home.md

 This is the community maintained wiki covering all sorts of information on the next-generation peer-to-peer technology platform built by the Ethereum Foundation, including **Ethereum**, _the generalized blockchain for smart contract development_, as well as sister protocols like **Whisper**, _the private low-level datagram communication platform_, and **Swarm**.

-## Contribution guidelines

-Users signed in with GitHub can edit and add pages using the [browser](https://help.github.com/articles/editing-wiki-pages-via-the-online-interface) or [locally](https://help.github.com/articles/adding-and-editing-wiki-pages-locally).
-Do not change the title of a page, as the link for it will change.
-In particular, if you change the title for this page, the link https://github.com/ethereum/wiki/wiki/, as well as the Wiki tab in the header of this repo, will just direct to a list of pages, rather than this page, so don't change the title of this page!
-If you want to translate a page, create a new page and translate the original there.
-Consider previewing your changes before saving them, and if you detect any errors, fix them.

 ## Getting started
 To get the basic concepts of Ethereum visit [http://ethereum.org](http://ethereum.org/).
 For another introduction targeted for end users but also for developers and others, see [here](https://github.com/ethereum/wiki/wiki/Ethereum-introduction).